-These instructions will help you to configure web server in order to use FIDO U2F authentication in Advanced Authentication Access Manager.
+These instructions will help you to configure web server in order to use FIDO U2F authentication in NetIQ Access Manager and for OAuth 2.0 event.
 According to FIDO U2F specification, enrollment and authentication must be performed for one domain name.
-Advanced Authentication Access Manager and Advanced Authentication appliance are located on different servers, as a result it is required to configure web server which will perform port forwarding to:
+NetIQ Access Manager and Advanced Authentication appliance are located on different servers, as a result it is required to configure web server which will perform port forwarding to:

-- Advanced Authentication appliance for the FIDO U2F enrollment - Advanced Authentication Access Manager for further authentication using FIDO U2F tokens deb http://packages.dotdeb.org jessie all deb-src http://packages.dotdeb.org jessie all
+- Advanced Authentication appliance for the FIDO U2F enrollment - NetIQ Access Manager for further authentication using FIDO U2F tokens